-Use the formula and substitute values to find the answers to these questions:

-- 1. If your eyes are five feet above the ground, calculate the distance you can see to the horizon when you are standing on the beach. - 2.
+NAME\ DATE\\\\\ THROUGH THE VIEWFINDERS USE A FORMULA/ALGEBRAIC FUNCTION TO CALCULATE THE DISTANCE TO THE HORIZON Mathematicians have figured out that the relationship between the height and the distance to the horizon can be represented in an algebraic function.
+The function is non-linear and includes a square root -- and you can use it to figure out the distance you can see from any height.
+Formula d= 1.17√ H where d = distance to the horizon (in miles) and h = height of the viewpoint (in feet) PROBLEMS Use the formula and substitute values to find the answers to these questions: - 1.
+If your eyes are 5 feet above the ground, calculate the distance you can see to the horizon when you are standing on the beach. - 2.
 If a lifeguard at the beach is sitting in a tall wooden chair, and her eyes are 16 feet from the ground, how far can she see to the horizon? - 3.
-Research the height of the Empire State Building Observation Deck and calculate the distance you will see when you trip. - 4.
+Research the height of the Empire State Building observation deck, and calculate the distance you will see when you trip. - 4.
 Research the height of Mount Everest.
 How far will you be able to see when you hike to the top? - 5.
 What floor do you live on at home (or what floor are you on at school)?
 Estimate how high your window is from the ground.
-If you look out the window and imagine if there were no buildings or trees blocking your view-use the formula to figure out how far you would be able to see.
+If you look out the window-imagine if there were no buildings or trees blocking your view-use the formula to figure out how far you would be able to see.

-NAME DATE

-USE THE PYTHAGOREAN THEOREM TO FIND THE DISTANCE TO THE HORIZON FROM A HIGH VIEWPOINT

-Instructions: Use the diagram below (which is not to scale) to figure out the distance from the top of the Empire State Building to the farthest point you can see at the horizon.
-Can you figure out how to draw a right triangle using the three points, and then find the lengths of the sides?
-You may need to do research to find the radius of the earth and the height of the Empire State Building.
-(Remember to convert the height of the building into miles if that is the unit you are using for the earth and distance.)
+NAME\ DATE\ USING THE PYTHAGOREAN THEOREM TO FIND THE DISTANCE TO THE HORIZON FROM A HIGH VIEWPOINT Instructions: Use the diagram below (which is not to scale) to figure out the distance from the top of the Empire State Building to the farthest point you can see at the horizon.
+Can you figure out how to draw a right triangle using the three points, and then find the lengths of sides?
+You may need to do research to find the radius of the Earth and the height of the Empire State Building.
+(Remember to convert the height of the building into miles if that is the unit you are using for the Earth and distance.)

-After you find the distance from the Empire State Building to the horizon, try other heights!
+After you find the distance to the horizon from the Empire State Building, try other heights!
 How far would you see from the top of Mount Everest?
 From the International Space Station?